 7. Logos & Trademarks

 Some of the most popular searches are for company names, specifically social networking sites like Twitter and Facebook.
 In most cases it is ok to use trademarked names as tags (our system will block the ones that can’t), but generally the icons need to be offered for free.
-Feel free to read more about our copyright and trademark policy.
+Feel free to read more about our logo & trademark policy.

 8. Offensive Language